sequelize/sequelize/docs/docs/models-definition.md

  bar_id: {
    type: Sequelize.INTEGER,

+   references: {
      // This is a reference to another model
-   references: Bar,
+     model: Bar,

      // This is the column name of the referenced model
-   referencesKey: 'id',
+     key: 'id',

      // This declares when to check the foreign key constraint.
 PostgreSQL only.
-   referencesDeferrable: Sequelize.Deferrable.INITIALLY_IMMEDIATE
+     deferrable: Sequelize.Deferrable.INITIALLY_IMMEDIATE
+   }
  }
 })
 ```